 - Print misplaced timetables

-- Access for phoning parents if required
+- Phone parents if required

 Salisbury High School presents a musical each year.
-Preparation involves students, staff, and parent volunteers in many hours of planning, workshopping, rehearsals, set and prop designing and manufacturing, marketing and performing.
+Preparation involves students, staff, and volunteers in many hours of planning, workshopping, rehearsals, set and prop designing and manufacturing, marketing and performing.
 The musical is integrated into the following subjects -

 - (Year 11) Stage 1 Music